luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

 There are likely to be many ways to reduce the duplication of resources and clean up the code so it's up to you how you wish to achieve this.

 2. Also add the following default_tags in the provider block in `provider.tf` in the root of your solution.
-This will ensure that all taggable resources inheirt these tags throughout your solution:
+This will ensure that all taggable resources inherit these tags throughout your solution:
     - ManagedBy = "Terraform"
     - Project = var.prefix
     - Environment = "Dev"